 We prepare hundreds of Valentine Packs available for Kindness To Go.

 The Saturday before Valentine’s Day we head out into our community to serve, love and share the good news.

 Every year we focus on teachers.
 So we make their day on Valentine’s Day by delivering special Dark Chocolate, and Hershey Kisses to the school staff rooms early on Valentine’s Day.

 One year we purchased special cup-cakes.
 Teachers need appreciation and the outreach helps us build bridges with the schools and also meets a need in a practical way.

-Here’s how we set up Kindness-to-go and the outreach the Sunday before Valentine’s Day.
+Here’s how we set up Kindness-to-go the Sunday before Valentine’s Day.

 We pack hundreds of packs.
 A special connect card goes into each pack along with three Hershey Kisses and a red foil chocolate heart.
 We also have instruction sheets to help guide the outreach.